miyagi-dev/miyagi/docs/docs/how-to/creating-a-design-token-overview.md

-If you use CSS custom properties in your project, which are named based on a certain logic, _miyagi_ can automatically create a living styleguide based on these custom properties.
+If you use CSS custom properties in your project, which are named based on a certain logic, _miyagi_ can automatically create a visual overview of your design tokens based on these custom properties.

 To do so, add the following to your configuration: